 I do develop curriculum for these types of programs.
 Curriculum development for online programs embraces the same principles as all good curriculum- a learner-centered environment, a focus on essential content, and a multi-modal approach to meet the needs of a diverse learning audience.
 However, in the online world, we recognize the potential for students to feel isolated from their co-learners and instructors due to geographical distance.
 To avoid this pitfall, we consciously design learning activities that increase peer and instructor engagement.

 eLearners: What are the biggest challenges in the field of nursing right now?
-What are you and other nursing educators doing to combat these issues?

 Today's nurses are faced with new and increasing challenges related to advancing technology, population diversity, and cost-containment.
 Every day, these challenges press nurses to make decisions which they have never previously encountered or even considered.
 Today's nurse educators don't teach students "what to do".
 We teach them the guiding realities and truths of nursing theory, of ethics, of healthcare systems, and of human beings.
 We empower nurses to make efficient and effective decisions regardless of what lies ahead of them.

 eLeaners: Tell us more about your education and career background.
-Has anything in particular influenced your openness to online nursing programs, which some may consider less “traditional”?

 Like many nurses, my professional career developed alongside of my growing family.
 During my sons' high school years, our family embraced online education for the first time.
 We were thrilled to discover its many benefits.
 This led my husband and I to both pursue master's degrees online.
 In addition, several of our children have (and are pursuing) advanced degrees online.
 Online education is not simply a venue where I make a living.
 It is a medium of lifelong learning for my entire family.